Joshr520/ee_patch/README.md

 To edit the patch, follow this video - https://youtu.be/vFr9DFstF9w - to setup Sublime Text for coding.

-To view function documentation, find you Black Ops III root directory, locate the docs_modtools folder, open bo3_scriptapifunctions.htm.
+To view function documentation, find your Black Ops III root directory, locate the docs_modtools folder, open bo3_scriptapifunctions.htm.
 This includes many functions you can use to edit game mechanics.